Treasure of Silver Lake

-The Treasure of the Silver Lake (Der Schatz im Silbersee) is a 1962 western film directed by Harald Reinl and starring Lex Barker, Pierre Brice and Karin Dor.
-It is very loosely based on Karl May's 1891 novel of the same name.
-It was shot in Yugoslavia and was the first in the highly successful Winnetou film series by Rialto Film.
-It was made as a co-production between France, West Germany and Yugoslavia.
+Treasure of Silver Lake (Der Schatz im Silbersee) is a 1962 Western film directed by Harald Reinl, loosely based on German author Karl May's 1891 novel of the same name.
+It was the first in a highly-successful series of films based on May's works by the West German studios Rialto and Constantin Film, starring American actor Lex Barker as the frontiersman Old Shatterhand and French actor Pierre Brice as the Apache warrior Winnetou.

-The film's sets were designed by the Croatian art director Dusan Jericevic.
-Extensive location shooting took place across Yugoslavia, particularly around the Plitvice Lakes National Park which doubled for the American West.
-Post-production work was done at the Wandsbek Studios in Hamburg.
+Filmed on-location in Croatia (then part of Yugoslavia) as a co-production with Jadran Studios, the film was released in West Germany on 14 December 1962.
+It was the highest-grossing German-language film of that year, and its success demonstrated the viability of European-produced Western films, laying the groundwork for the Spaghetti Western.

 Plot

 Fred Engel's father is murdered by Colonel Brinkley in order to acquire a treasure map, however the Colonel only acquires half of it, the other half is held by Mrs. Butler.
 Discovering the scene of the crime, Old Shatterhand and Winnetou help Fred bring his father's murderer to justice and locate the treasure of Silver Lake.